How causal perspectives can inform neuroscience data analysis: Abstract

 \section{Abstract}

-Over the past two decades, considerable strides have been made in advancing neuroscience techniques, yet the translation of these advancements into clinically relevant insights for human mental health remains a challenge.
-This review addresses a fundamental issue in neuroscience -- attributing causality -- and advocates for the development of robust causal frameworks.
-We systematically introduce the necessary definitions and concepts, emphasizing the implicit role of causal frameworks in neuroscience investigations.
-We illustrate how persistent challenges in neuroscience, such as batch effects and selection biases, can be conceptualized and approached using causal frameworks.
-Through theoretical development and real-world examples, we show how these causal perspectives highlight numerous shortcomings of existing data collection strategies and analytical approaches.
-We demonstrate how causal frameworks can inform both experimental design and analysis, particularly for observational studies where traditional randomization is infeasible.
-Using neuroimaging as a detailed case study, we explore the advantages, shortcomings, and implications for generalizability that these perspectives afford to existing and novel research paradigms.
-Together, we believe that this perspective offers a framework for conceptualizing, framing, and inspiring innovative approaches to problems in neuroscience.
+Over the past two decades, considerable strides have been made in advancing neuroscientific techniques, yet challenges remain in attributing causality to observed associations.
+This review addresses a fundamental issue in observational neuroscience studies and advocates for incorporating causal inference frameworks into standard practice.
+We systematically introduce necessary definitions and concepts, emphasizing how causal assumptions underlie statistical analyses even when not explicitly stated.
+Through a running example on sleep quality and white matter integrity, we illustrate how persistent challenges, including confounding and selection biases, can be conceptualized and addressed using causal frameworks.
+We demonstrate practical approaches for making assumption violations transparent through hands-on examples: supplementary case studies using multi-site harmonization and head motion exclusion procedures provide step-by-step diagnostic techniques for checking covariate overlap and identifying selection bias through exclusion pattern analysis.
+We explore how these causal perspectives can inform both experimental design and analytical choices, particularly for observational studies where traditional randomization is infeasible.
+Together, we believe this framework offers concrete tools for strengthening causal interpretations and inspiring more robust approaches to problems in neuroscience.